Can you claim tax without receipts?

 When Do You Need a Receipt to Claim a Tax Deduction?

 You are required to provide written evidence to claim a tax deduction if your total expense claims exceed $300.
-If your total expense claims total less than $300, the provision of receipts is not required at all.
+If your total expense claims total less than $300, the provision of receipts is not required at all, but you are still required to explain how you came to this figure.

 There are also strict rules as to what constitutes written evidence; the ATO will only accept the following: